EdinburghMeaningSciences/modals_database/README.md

 The CSV format of the data for each language consists of four files: the metadata YAML file and three CSV tables: **the examples table**, **the evidence table**, and **the summary table**.
 In a nutshell, **the examples table** lists all relevant example sentences while **the evidence table** records felicity judgements regarding the examples in **the example table**. **The summary table** summarizes the modal inventory, with information about relevant morpho-syntactic and semantic properties of each modal element in the language.
 In addition, the `language-data` contains `modals-questionnaire.csv` which contains the contexts (based on Vander Klok 2022[^1]) used in the elicitation sessions to obtain the felicity of examples sentences.

 [^1]: Vander Klok, Jozina.
 2022.
-Discourse contexts targeting modality in fieldwork: A revised modal questionnaire.
+"Discourse contexts targeting modality in fieldwork: A revised modal questionnaire."
 In J. Vander Klok, N. Rech and S. Guesser (eds.) _Studying modality in underdescribed languages: Methods and insights._ (Trends in Linguistics series).
 Berlin: Mouton de Gruyter.

 #### Language metadata (lang-metadata.yml)